-5. This Week in the Calendar
+4. This Week in the Calendar

-In the coming week we celebrate the Exaltation of the Holy Cross, the Birth of the Blessed Virgin Mary, the Early Church saint Cyprian, and Mother Esther, the founder of the Community of the Holy Name.
+In the coming week we celebrate the Birth of the Blessed Virgin Mary, the founder of the Australian Anglican Community of the Holy Name, Mother Esther CHN, and the early church bishop St Cyprian.

 The Church has celebrated Mary's birth since at least the sixth century.
 Scripture does not give an account of Mary's birth.
 However, the apocryphal Protoevangelium of James fills in the gap.
 This work has no historical value, but it does reflect the development of Christian piety.
 According to this account, Anna and Joachim are infertile, but pray for a child.
 They receive the promise of a child who will advance God's plan of salvation for the world.
 This story, like many biblical counterparts, stresses the special presence of God in Mary's life from the beginning.
+3